SpiritAxolotl/woah-its-rex/GAMEDESCRIPTION.md

   - No more OS-specific emoji issues!
   - Won't work on mobile, but this game is REALLY not meant for mobile
 - A [beta version](https://rex.spax.zone/beta) for testing new experimental features before they get merged to stable
+- A [dev version](https://rex.spax.zone/dev) for testing cutting-edge features before they go to the beta
 - New "bloody" variant!
 (1/1000 rarity)
 - A plethora of bug fixes, too many to list (but [here](#notable-bugs-fixed))
 - Equippable gears!